yottapanda/website/content/posts/outdated-ai.md

 However, the time I had to spend debugging and then manually updating the schema code?
 Likely about the same as if I had just checked the docs in the first place.

-Saying all this, perhaps if I had more closely validated what the LLM was spitting out...
+That said, perhaps if I had more closely validated what the LLM was spitting out...
 Perhaps cross referencing the docs and actually understanding the code that I was writing...

 Nah, AI go brrrr.